 All main tenant office areas include auto on / auto off presence detection and photocell dimming.
-All spaces are modelled with a minimum lighting efficacy of 70 lm/W.
+All spaces are modelled with a minimum lighting efficacy of 70 lm/W, with reception and retail spaces modelled at 95 lm/W.

 Refer to Section 11.3 for further information on the proposed systems for the scheme.